pjhome/pjhome.github.io/schedule.md

 <p class="event">Enjoying the lake</p>
 </center>
 <p>
-On Friday, we'd love to have some fun in the sun on Lake Tahoe with anyone who wants to join. <i>Details TBD.</i>
+On Friday, we'd love to have some fun in the sun on Lake Tahoe with anyone who wants to join.
 </p>
 <br>
 <center>